Income from your LIF: age matters

 You have only one option: a life income.

-You can withdraw a life income from your LIF, but you can no longer obtain a temporary income if you are age 65 over as of 31 December of the year preceding your application.
-At age 65, you can generally begin receiving income from public plans (Québec Pension Plan and Old Age Security pension).
+You can draw a life income from your LIF, but you can no longer obtain a temporary income if you are age 65 or over as of 31 December of the year preceding your application.
+As of age 65, you can generally begin receiving a pension under the Québec Pension Plan and, depending on your date of birth, an Old Age Security pension.

 Beware of fraudulent withdrawals

-The Régie urges you to remain vigilant with respect to classified ads that propose various tax-free ways to withdraw money from your LIRA or LIF, such as by purchasing stock shares or a loan.
-Those methods are fraudulent and can have significant tax effects
+We urge you to be wary of classified ads that propose various tax-free ways to withdraw money from your LIRA or LIF, such as by purchasing stock shares or taking out a loan.
+Those methods are fraudulent.
+They can have significant tax effects, and you could lose your money.
+To find out more, please consult the Fraud in classified ads This link will open in a new window. section on the Autorité des marches financiers du Québec's website.